 - Apply your settings once you are done by scrolling down and clicking Save.

 Additionally, you can use advanced tools such as device targeting and time-of-day bidding to target the right customers better and reduce the chance of fraudulent clicks.
 These tools can help you get the most out of your Bing Ads campaigns while protecting your account from potential Bing Ads click fraud.
-If you have a list of suspicious IP addresses, you can get a refund from Microsoft Ads.
+You can get a refund from Microsoft Ads if you have a list of suspicious IP addresses.

 How to Request a Click Fraud Refund from Bing Ads